Do Go On - 319 - Vincent Gigante, The Oddfather

 There's not even a masseuse.

-You're just in a room going, oh, thank God.
+You're just in a room going, oh.

-You should have a lie down.
+You'd have a lie down.

 This is nice.